-This course is designed to provide the dental hygiene student with a broad understanding of the general principles of pathology and to relate these principles to the specific diseases that affect or all hard and soft tissues.
-The processes of inflammation, necrosis, retrograde changes, and wound healing are presented in addition to etiologies, diagnosis, treatment, and prognosis of or all lesions.
+This course is designed to provide the dental hygiene student with a broad understanding of the general principles of pathology and to relate these principles to the specific diseases that affect oral hard and soft tissues.
+The processes of inflammation, necrosis, retrograde changes, and wound healing are presented in addition to etiologies, diagnosis, treatment, and prognosis of oral lesions.